Wannabook/wannabook-api/README.md

 3. Inside of migrations folder, you will find all migrations.
 To run them, do `env-cmd -f ./env/dev.env sequelize db:migrate` and only new migrations will run.
 They will update your DB accordingly.

 4. Fill the DB with test date by running `env-cmd -f ./env/dev.env npx sequelize db:seed:all`

+### Git rules
+* merges are only after code review
+* one cannot push into develop branch straightly.
+We create pull requests instead and wait for others' approval before merging
+* branch naming convention `feature/WNB-19/some-feature-name`
+* commit names convention: `WNB-19: Create some feature`